How might we prevent acquired infections in hospitals?

 To combat this issue, I joined the open-source hardware community during the pandemic lockdown and developed Sterilo, a fabric-based sterilizer to prevent cross-contamination in isolation wards.
 This project won the MIT COVID-19 Challenge, helping us get an initial round of grant-based funding and helping us gain confidence to co-found Dverse Labs, and launch UVfy: an autonomous disinfection system for elevators.

-UVfy: AI-controlled UV disinfection device that generates sufficient energy dose to reduce single-strand RNA virus (SARS CoV-2) to more than 99% in 5 minutes.
+This was a computer vision based UV disinfection device that generates sufficient energy dose to reduce single-strand RNA virus (SARS CoV-2) to more than 99% in 5 minutes.

 During this process of product development, we also utilised several AI/machine learning models to improve the accuracy of our detection systems for hospital safety.
-Our custom trained models were 98% accurate, leading to successful medical approvals (CSIR empanelled labs) and adoption across various hospitals/metros in India.
-Through sufficient testing and validation, the AI-controlled UV disinfection device generated sufficient energy dose to reduce single-strand RNA virus (SARS CoV-2) to more than 99% in 5 minutes.
+Our custom trained models were 98% accurate in identifying indoor occupancy, leading to successful medical approvals (CSIR empanelled labs) and adoption across various hospitals/metros in India.
+Through sufficient testing and validation, the AI-controlled UV disinfection device generated sufficient energy dose to reduce single-strand RNA virus (SARS CoV-2) to the 95 percentile within 5 minutes.

 I also led the team of developers, designers and ǪA engineers and managed cross functional communication to launch the IoT product in 7 months (despite pandemic lockdown).
-Leading the product strategy and business development, we eventually grew the product to $20K MRR in 12 months.

 Product Development